useTransition

 • Transition updates can’t be used to control text inputs.

 • If there are multiple ongoing Transitions, React currently batches them together.
-This is a limitation that will likely be removed in a future release.
+This is a limitation that may be removed in a future release.

 Usage

-Call useTransition at the top level of your component to mark state updates as non-blocking Transitions.
+Call useTransition at the top of your component to create Actions, and access the pending state:

 const [isPending, startTransition] = useTransition();